After the Rain (Side Effect album)

 After the Rain is the sixth album by R&B group Side Effect.
 Released in 1980, it was their first album for Elektra Records as well as Miki Howard's first appearance as vocalist.

 Critical reception

 In a review issued on May 3, 1980, a Billboard praised the variety of musical material of the album and compared it with Rufus & Chaka.
-Cover of Toto's "Georgy Porgy" has been described as "soulful".
+The cover of Toto's "Georgy Porgy" has been described as "soulful".